oplS16projects/16A.D.---FP-SVG/README.md

 * Set the color by selecting *stroke* or *fill* radio buttons, and adjusting R, G and B sliders.

+* Set stroke and/or fill opacity (alpha) by adjusting slider "A".

 <!-- Links -->

 [skram.png]: ./Screenshot/SkraM.png